 According to the World Health Organization (WHO), more than 1 billion people live with a disability (WHO, 2017).
 Globally and nationally, disabilities are more commonly found in areas of poverty.
 Approximately 26% of people in the U.S. have a disability, with the most common disabilities being related to mobility or cognition (Okoro et al., 2018).
 As people live longer, they are more likely to experience a disability (Bialik, 2020).
-Although there is a higher prevalence of disability than some might guess, individuals with a disability, including reduced access to healthcare, educational, and employment opportunities (Okoro et al., 2018).
+Although there is a higher prevalence of disability than some might guess, individuals with a disability still experience adverse outcomes when compared to individuals who do not have a disability, including reduced access to healthcare, educational, and employment opportunities (Okoro et al., 2018).
 While the causes of these adverse outcomes are multifaceted, one potential avenue for positive social change is increasing visibility and educating the community about the experiences of people with disabilities.
 While overall perceptions are changing, there are still many myths about disabilities.
 One of the most common myths is that all disabilities and chronic conditions are visible.